 On July 22, 2015, we announced the signing of an agreement to provide a 1 megawatt (1MW) ClearGenTM fuel cell distributed generation system for Hydrogène de France ("HDF") which will be deployed at an AkzoNobel sodium chlorate chemical plant in Bordeaux Métropole, France.
 In addition, Ballard will provide engineering services support for the program.
 The program will be partially funded by the EU Fuel Cells and Hydrogen Joint Undertaking (FCH-JU), with the remaining funding expected to be provided by HDF and its partners.
 The program agreement is structured in two phases.
-Under the first phase, targeted for completion in mid-2016, Ballard received an initial payment of $\in$ 1.7 million to undertake engineering services and core component development work.
-Under the second phase, targeted for completion in 2017, Ballard is expected to receive an additional $\in$ 1.7 million for onsite assembly and commissioning, subject to HDF securing necessary funding to complete the project.
-Amounts earned from this agreement (\$0.2 million in the second quarter of 2016; \$0.7 million in the first half of 2016; \$0.8 million in fiscal 2015) are recorded as Technology Solutions revenue.
+Under the first phase, targeted for completion in mid-2016, Ballard received an initial payment of €1.7 million to undertake engineering services and core component development work.
+Under the second phase, targeted for completion in 2017, Ballard is expected to receive an additional €1.7 million for onsite assembly and commissioning, subject to HDF securing necessary funding to complete the project.
+Amounts earned from this agreement (\$0.1 million in the third quarter of 2016; \$0.8 million in the first three quarters of 2016; \$0.1 million in the third quarter of 2015 and in the first three quarters of 2015; \$0.8 million in fiscal 2015) are recorded as Technology Solutions revenue.

 On June 8, 2015, we announced the signing of definitive license and supply agreements with Nantong Zehe New Energy Technology Co., Ltd. ("Nantong Zehe") and Synergy Group to provide fuel cell power products and technology solutions to support the planned deployment of an initial 33 fuel cell-powered buses in two Chinese cities.
 The agreements have an estimated value of approximately \$10 million, the majority of which was recognized in 2015.
 The agreements include an initial order from Nantong Zehe (announced in April 2015) for the supply of FCvelocity®-HD7 bus power modules to power eight buses in addition to new orders for the supply of additional power products and technology solutions including a non-exclusive license for local assembly of FCvelocity®-HD7 bus power modules for use in clean energy buses in China.
 In addition, Ballard will be the exclusive supplier of its proprietary fuel cell stacks for use in power modules assembled in China under these agreements.
-Amounts earned from these agreements (\$0.2 million in the second quarter of 2016; \$0.4 million in the first half of 2016; \$8.6 million in fiscal 2015) are recorded as either Heavy-Duty Motive or Technology Solutions revenues depending on the nature of work performed.
+Amounts earned from these agreements (\$0.1 million in the third quarter of 2016; \$0.5 million in the first three quarters of 2016; \$6.9 million in the third quarter of 2015; \$7.8 million in the first three quarters of 2015; \$8.6 million in fiscal 2015) are recorded as either Heavy-Duty Motive or Technology Solutions revenues depending on the nature of work performed.